Infrastructure Envisioning

 Infrastructure Challenge

-First, let's define what infrastructure means in the context of this article.
 Infrastructure refers to the technical structures such as environments, tools, and the processes that are used to support the product.
-Examples of infrastructure related components include the servers, network, development, requirements, configuration management (CM), build, defect tracking, and test tools used within the product development context.
+Examples of infrastructure-related components include the servers, network, development, requirements, configuration management (CM), build, defect tracking, and test tools used within the product development context.
 Infrastructure for a new product typically gets defined and established within an architecture and infrastructure phase of the first release when following a traditional methodology.
 The challenge is how do you establish infrastructure for a project following Agile methods when you must shift from a phased approach to an iterative approach and when the infrastructure personnel work in a hierarchical organization?

 Considerations for Approaching Infrastructure